shanselvan/tp/docs/DeveloperGuide.md

 * **Customer**: A person who placed an order.
 * **Dietary Restrictions**: Constraints on ingredients and preparation for an order.
 * **Shortcut**: An alternative, faster way to execute a command using fewer characters.
 * **Payment Status**: Whether an order has been paid for.
-Possible states are: Paid, Unpaid, Partially Paid.
+Possible states are: Paid, Unpaid.
 * **Completion Status**: Whether an order has been finished and delivered.
 Possible states are: Pending, In Progress, Completed.
 * **Menu**: A set of food items which a Customer can select and make a purchase from.
 * **Menu Item**: An entry in the menu that represents a food item that a Customer can purchase.